jjmaestro/bazel_version_utils/README.md

 ### `version`

 This package provides extensions to work with different version schemes.
+It currently supports two version schemes: [semantic versions] and [Postgres versions].

-Currently, it only supports one version scheme: [semantic versions].
+#### example: semantic versions

 A semantic version can be created by parsing a string: